7 Best Smartwatches for Firefighters: (2026 Guide & Reviews)

 Large metal case and strong glass:

-The case is made from metal, and the screen from tough glass; the display is bright and easy to read through smoke.
+The case is made of metal, and the screen is made of tough glass; the display is bright and easy to read through smoke.

 Very accurate GPS:

-Dual‑frequency GPS gives precise location when other devices can’t.
+Dual‑frequency GPS gives a precise location when other devices can’t.

 Extra button and siren: